MysteryPancake/Houdini-OpenCL/README.md

 To get the neighbours in VEX, you can use the `neighbours()` function.
 It returns an array of points connected to another point.

+By looping through the neighbour positions and averaging them, it creates a blurred version of the position.

 ```cpp
 // Get the neighbours of the current point
 int neighbours[] = neighbours(0, i@ptnum);